apache/druid/docs/ingestion/data-formats.md

 ```

 Note the following behaviors:
 - If there are conflicts between column names, Druid uses the column names from the payload and ignores the column name from the header or key.
-This behavior makes it easier to migrate to the the Kafka `inputFormat` from another `inputFormat` without losing data.
+This behavior makes it easier to migrate to the the Kafka `inputFormat` from another Kafka ingestion spec without losing data.
 - The Kafka input format fundamentally blends information from the header, key, and value objects from a Kafka record to create a row in Druid.
 It extracts individual records from the value.
 Then it augments each value with the corresponding key or header columns.
 - The Kafka input format by default exposes Kafka timestamp `timestampColumnName` to make it available for use as the primary timestamp column.
 Alternatively you can choose timestamp column from either the key or value payload.